 Ask Questions and Be proactive

 - No one knows it all.
-What you have to do is learn the balance between asking questions and learning it on your own.
-There is a difference between being completely dependent on your supervisors or mentors, and at the beginning of your career is the time to learn this balance.
+What you have to do is learn the balance between asking questions and learning on your own.
+There is a difference between being utterly dependent on your supervisors or mentors, and at the beginning of your career is the time to learn this balance.

 - Learn the language and ask for clarification as needed.